jpmml/jpmml-evaluator/features.md

 ### Known limitations ###

 * [Model composition] (http://www.dmg.org/v4-2-1/MultipleModels.html).
 Model composition specifies a mechanism for embedding defeatured regression and decision tree models (represented by the `Regression` and `DecisionTree` elements, respectively) into other models.
-This mechanism was deprecated in PMML schema version 4.1.
+Model composition was deprecated in PMML schema version 4.1.
+* The `ClusteringModel/CenterFields` element.
+This element was removed in PMML schema version 3.2.
+PMML producers should move the list of `DerivedField` child elements to the `ClusteringModel/LocalTransformations` element, and reference them using a list of `ClusteringField` elements instead.
 * The `MiningModel/Segmentation/LocalTransformations` element.
 This element was deprecated in PMML schema version 4.1.
-The definitions of `DerivedField` child elements should be simply moved over to the `MiningModel/LocalTransformations` element.
+PMML producers should move the list of `DerivedField` child elements to the `MiningModel/LocalTransformations` element instead.
 * The `TableLocator` element.
-This element specifies a mechanism for incorporating data from external data sources (eg. CSV files, databases).
-The `TableLocator` element is simply a placeholder as of PMML schema version 4.2.
-Different PMML producer and consumer software are free to use their own extensions.
+The `TableLocator` element specifies a mechanism for incorporating data from external data sources (eg. CSV files, databases).
+The `TableLocator` element is simply a placeholder in PMML schema version 4.2.

 # Inspection API #